vanHeemstraSystems/threejs-collada-gltf/containers/app/threejs/README.md

 Your cube will now be totally black :(

+**NOTE**: *MeshStandardMaterial* interacts with light and we don't have any lights!
+You can experiment with a *MeshBasicMaterial* for something that does not interact with light to compare.

 Since MeshStandardMaterial uses physically-based rendering, we’ll need to illuminate the mesh.

 LET THERE BE LIGHT